The Options-to-Income Guidebook

-In 2017, Lowe’s experienced 33% growth in online sales, a significant achievement considering the company’s main competitors are heavy hitters like The Home Depot and Amazon.
+Lowe’s grew e-commerce sales 111% to approximately $8.70 billion during its fiscal year 2020, a significant achievement considering the company’s main competitors are heavy hitters like The Home Depot and Amazon.

 Lancaster Colony (LANC)

 Lancaster Colony is a rare dividend king because it has a small market capitalization.
-The company raised its dividend payout for the 54th straight year in 2017.
-Only 13 other companies have ever accomplished this feat.
+The company raised its dividend payout for the 60th straight year in 2022.

 Lancaster Colony has beaten the market for decades with 15% annual returns, compared to 10% for the S&P 500 over the past 30 years.